• Skip to primary navigation

 The average hourly wage in the United States is $18.23.
 Graphic designers create customized graphics for websites, advertisements, and other digital and printed materials using the software.

-They may be able to assist businesses with the creation of logos and other branding materials.
+They can assist businesses with the creation of logos and other branding materials.
 Design and color theory knowledge, as well as proficiency with design software programs, are required skills.

 2. Photographer